vitiral/fiction-civboot/toll/underground2.md

 requires terrabytes of reference photos, and the robots themselves are sprawling amounts of code and complex hardware.
 Civboot robots approach it backwards.
-Yes, they do use some machine learning in order to recognize what to harvest and what to prune, but they are basically just using image recognition along with the knowledge of how old each plant is.
+Yes, they do use some machine learning in order to recognize what to harvest and what to prune, but they are basically just using image recognition, a simple track system, and knowledge of how old each plant is.
 It uses a small amount of custom hardware to do this, basically just arrays of single byte floating point multiplication and division logic units.
+It requires a little more manual effort and doesn't get the same yields, but it is a hell of a lot simpler and cheaper.

 Here's what the robot does.
 (1) takes a large scale picture of the whole plant.
 (2) image recognition tells it what needs to be harvested and pruned (3) the